 The only problem: There was nowhere for people with VR goggles to visit.
 And so, like many startups, Linden Lab pivoted, building an elaborate virtual world that users could explore through a flat computer screen.
 Second Life quickly reached profitability, and at its peak, had 1.1 million players and reportedly brought in about $100 million annually in revenue.

-Last year, Second Life users collectively cashed out $60 million worth of Linden dollars.
 The pivot turned out to be a smart decision.
 VR hardware has proven hard to get right; headsets are just now starting to hit the consumer market.
 However, Second Life’s growth eventually stalled.
 Today, Linden Lab says it has about 900,000 monthly users, though it says it still makes a profit.

 Making Sansar—the Hindi word for universe—an immersive 3D experience certainly seems like a way to lure more people in.
 But it’s not going to be enough to keep them there.
 (Second Life added support for VR last year, but Altberg acknowledges it doesn’t work that well.)
 That will depend on whether living as a citizen of Sansar is worth the effort.